40 Signs of Poor Health No One Over 40 Should Ignore

 Though heartburn is pretty common—especially in people over 40—it could also be a sign of something else, like coronary artery disease, says Rand McClain, MD.
 "While heartburn—the feeling that can be associated with acid reflux or a peptic ulcer—is ubiquitous in Western culture, the same feeling can also signal coronary artery disease," he explains.

-"Coronary artery disease is the build-up of plaque in coronary arteries that can lead to angina (chest pain) that can be mistaken for heartburn and interpreted as acid reflux or peptic ulcer."
+"Coronary artery disease is the build-up of plaque in coronary arteries that can lead to angina (chest pain) that can be mistaken for heartburn and interpreted as acid reflux or peptic ulcer," he explains.
 If that plaque build-up is extensive enough, it can block the flow of blood to the heart and result in a heart attack.
 And now that you're over 40, that's definitely not something you want to mess with.
+And for more on staying heart healthy, here are 40 Heart Risk Factors You Need to Pay Attention to After 40.

 Unusual Joint Pain

 But in addition to everyday wear, these symptoms could also signal arthritis.
 "Typically the knees and low back may begin to ache with the start of early arthritis setting in.
-It's important to get these aches assessed as arthritis can progress faster with poor management."
+It's important to get these aches assessed as arthritis can progress faster with poor management," he says.

 Sudden Weight Gain